Characterizing the Gravitational Wave Signal from Core-Collapse Supernovae

 Future work should develop the data analysis techniques necessary to extract the features we have identified in the waveforms, as well as systematic strategies to jointly analyze \ac{GW} and neutrino signals.
-We also plan to extend this work with the study of progenitors with moderate rotation and with relic perturbations from advanced nuclear burning stages \cite{Couch:2015gua, Muller:2017hht}, and to explore the \ac{GW} signal over longer timescales.
+First, the detection of the neutrino burst will reveal the time and sky position of the \ac{SN}, thus reducing the false alarm rate for the \ac{GW} signal and the number of free parameters needed for template-based searches \citep{Adams:2013ana, Nakamura:2016kkl}.
+Second, the detection of correlated neutrino and \ac{GW} temporal variability might provide a way to diagnose large-scale chaotic motion in the supernova core \citep{Ott:2012kr, Kuroda:2017trn}.
+We also plan to extend this work with the study of progenitors with moderate rotation and with relic perturbations from advanced nuclear burning stages \citep{Couch:2015gua, Muller:2017hht}, and to explore the \ac{GW} signal over longer timescales.

-\paragraph*{Acknowledgements.} We acknowledge support via the Scientific Discovery through Advanced Computing (SciDAC4) program and Grant DE-SC0018297 (subaward 00009650), the U.S. NSF under Grants AST-1714267 and PHY-1144374, partial support for DR as a Frank and Peggy Taplin Fellow at the Institute for Advanced Study, and the allocation of generous computer resources under the NSF PRAC program at Blue Waters (award \#OAC-1809073), under XSEDE at Stampede2 (ACI-1548562), and at NERSC under their contract DE-AC03-76SF00098.
+\acknowledgements We acknowledge support via the Scientific Discovery through Advanced Computing (SciDAC4) program and Grant DE-SC0018297 (subaward 00009650), the U.S. NSF under Grants AST-1714267 and PHY-1144374, partial support for DR as a Frank and Peggy Taplin Fellow at the Institute for Advanced Study, and the allocation of generous computer resources under the NSF PRAC program at Blue Waters (award \#OAC-1809073), under XSEDE at Stampede2 (ACI-1548562), and at NERSC under their contract DE-AC03-76SF00098.